All Episodes

 So we will just have to see.

-But that's that's what I told the people that asked me yesterday what I expect in the debate.
+But that's what I told the people that asked me yesterday what I expect in the debate.

-going to be considered a yawner and a ho-hummer and when it's all over the establishment media is going to claim that their establishment candidates did the best.
+And when it's all over, the establishment media is going to claim that their establishment candidates did the best.

-Uh and somehow control not what happens, not only what happens during the debate, but the message afterwards.
+He almost is, it's incumbent upon him to step out and somehow control not what happens, not only what happens during the debate, but the message afterwards.

-Not everybody's going to watch it.
+Not everybody is going to watch it.

 And so the way it's reported afterwards, and the last thing Trump wants is for the post-debate analysis to be.